Why Airline Tickets So Expensive?

 Maintenance For this reason, the maintenance of aircraft is not a simple process that requires simple tools and technicians, but rather it needs complex equipment and skilled mechanics.
 Maintenance and inspection are inevitable for any business aircraft, regardless of the number of flights flown.
 Age is a sure sign that aircraft require frequent repairs and some additions, mostly because they are worn out.
 These substantial maintenance costs, when accumulated, end up raising ticket prices.

-Insurance Insurance costs are a major cost for airline companies, especially because they have to insure their aircrafts worth millions besides insuring the crew and passengers for their liabilities.
+Insurance Insurance costs are a major cost for airline companies, especially because they have to insure their aircraft worth millions besides insuring the crew and passengers for their liabilities.
 After the 9/11 tragedy, there was a rise in the premiums and they can vary greatly.
-It is estimated that insurance could be taking anywhere between 3% and 5% of an airline operating costs.
+It is estimated that insurance could take anywhere between 3% and 5% of an airline's operating costs.

 Route Competition Some routes are very competitive; they are cheap, but others are not competitive at all and only one airline is used, hence very expensive fares.
 It depends on the availability of carriers or the supply of the routes as well as the demand for those routes, which may be influenced by the perceived attractiveness of the route as well as its profitability.
 Loss-making routes meant that frequencies on more lucrative ones with which airlines can command high fares were reduced.